 Is there a magic formula for a perfect resume?
-No, but we do know some proven do’s and don’ts of a modern resume that can help you craft one that impresses the recruiters.
+No, but we do know some proven resume do’s and don'ts 2023 that can help you craft one that impresses the recruiters.

 Your resume is a storytelling tool to market yourself and an effective resume presents the most relevant information about you in the most compelling manner.

 So how do you write a resume that is informative yet easy to scan?

 The top 6 do’s and don’ts of a resume that I’m going to discuss below are all aimed at helping you achieve this balance.

 Top 6 Resume Do’s and Don’ts You Should Know in 2023

 A common challenge that every candidate faces is creating a resume that better connects with a recruitment manager.
 Well, it consists of several elements, and creating it is time-consuming.